What is Neurodivergence?

 Unfortunately, western culture often demonizes these differences, just as it has done so with Indigenous cultures around the world or with LGBTQ populations, and leaves neurodiverse individuals feeling like they are broken because they do not fit into the mold modern society expects them to.
 While neurodiverse individuals can experience severe disabilities and have high support needs, many can also live highly rewarding lives when they are resourced and provided the right support.

-While most studies view this through the lens of pathology and disorder, stating that this may lead to too much communication between brain regions, akin to a deafening ‘white noise’ that could be overwhelming, another interpretation is that neurodivergent individuals are in fact retaining the sensitivity that they had as infants and young children into adulthood.
+While most studies view this neurological hyper connectivity through the lens of a disorder, stating that this may lead to too much communication between brain regions, akin to a deafening ‘white noise’ that could be overwhelming, another interpretation is that neurodivergent individuals are in fact retaining the sensitivity that they had in childhood into adulthood.

-What are considered to be so called symptoms of autism and ADHD could be seen as forms of adaptation to managing the stress that this level of sensitivity comes with, particularly within a culture which does not nurture or cherish sensitivity, but often belittles or demonizes it.
+What are considered to be observable symptoms of autism and ADHD may be ways of regulating the stress that this level of sensitivity comes with, particularly within a culture which does not nurture or cherish sensitivity, but often belittles or demonizes it.

 The beauty of diversity